How to find the best energy provider in the Netherlands

 Now that you know which Dutch energy providers you can chose from, we also want to make clear that some of them make it easier for you to sign-up than others.

-Unfortunately, even though this is not according to regulation, some energy providers allow customers to sign-up only with a Dutch IBAN.
 You could argue about this with your energy provider, if this is the case for you.
-Or you could directly sign-up with one of the following energy providers through our website orderflow:
+Or you could directly sign-up with one of the following energy providers where you don't need a Dutch IBAN right away: